Düsseldorf: Early development

 When the Roman Empire was strengthening its position throughout Europe, a few Germanic tribes clung on in marshy territory off the eastern banks of the Rhine.
 In the 7th and 8th centuries, the odd farming or fishing settlement could be found at the point where the small river Düssel flows into the Rhine.
 It was from such settlements that the city of Düsseldorf grew.

-The first written mention of Düsseldorf (then called Dusseldorp in the local Low Rhenish dialect) dates back to 1135.
+The first mention of Düsseldorf dates from 1135–1159; in 1162 it was referred to as Thusseldorp.
 Under Emperor Friedrich Barbarossa the small town of Kaiserswerth to the north of Düsseldorf became a well-fortified outpost, where soldiers kept a watchful eye on every movement on the Rhine.
 Kaiserswerth eventually became a suburb of Düsseldorf in 1929.

+Duchy of Berg

+In 1186, Düsseldorf came under the rule of the County of Berg, a state of the Holy Roman Empire.
+Around 1206, the settlement was likely separated from the parish of Bilk and became an independent parish.
+In 1263, the Count of Berg granted ferry rights to the inhabitants.

-In 1186, Düsseldorf came under the rule of the Counts of Berg.
-14 August 1288 is one of the most important dates in the history of Düsseldorf.
-On this day the sovereign Count Adolf VIII of Berg granted the village on the banks of the Düssel town privileges.
-Before this, a bloody struggle for power had taken place between the Archbishop of Cologne and the count of Berg, culminating in the Battle of Worringen.
+14 August 1288 is one of the most important dates in the history of Düsseldorf, the day the sovereign Count Adolf VIII of Berg granted town privileges to the village on the banks of the Düssel.
+Before this, a bloody struggle for power had taken place between the Archbishop of Cologne and his allies arrayed against the count of Berg and other local powers, culminating in the Battle of Worringen.
+The Archbishop of Cologne's forces were wiped out by the forces of the count of Berg, who were supported by citizens and farmers of Cologne and Düsseldorf, paving the way for Düsseldorf's elevation to city status, which is commemorated today by a monument on the Burgplatz.

-The Archbishop of Cologne's forces were wiped out by the forces of the count of Berg who were supported by citizens and farmers of Cologne and Düsseldorf, paving the way for Düsseldorf's elevation to city status, which is commemorated today by a monument on the Burgplatz.
-The custom of turning cartwheels is credited to the children of Düsseldorf.
-There are variations of the origin of the cartwheeling children.
-Today the symbol (Der Radschläger) represents the story and every year the Düsseldorfers celebrate by having a cartwheeling contest.
-After this battle the relationship between the four cities deteriorated, because they were commercial rivals; it is often said that there is a kind of hostility between the citizens of Cologne and Düsseldorf.
+After this battle the relationship between Cologne and Düsseldorf deteriorated, because they were commercial rivals; it is often said that there is a kind of hostility between the citizens of Cologne and Düsseldorf.
 Today, it finds its expression mainly in a humorous form (especially during the Rhineland Karneval) and in sports.